 - Mayo Clinic College of Medicine

-Small cell lung cancer (SCLC) is a neuroendocrine tumor that represents about 15 percent of all lung cancers.
-SCLC occurs predominantly in smokers.
+Small cell lung cancer (SCLC) is a poorly differentiated neuroendocrine tumor that represents about 15 percent of all lung cancers.
+Nearly all patients with SCLC are current or former smokers.
 (See "Cigarette smoking and other possible risk factors for lung cancer".)

 SCLC is distinguished from non-small cell lung cancer (NSCLC) by its rapid doubling time and high growth fraction, and the early development of metastases.
 SCLC usually presents with disseminated disease, and treatment strategies have focused on systemic therapy.
 For patients with limited stage disease, treatment also includes radiation therapy directed toward thoracic disease, as well as prophylactic treatment of the brain.

 The initial management of patients with limited stage SCLC is reviewed here.
 Related topics include: